 WHO® presentations allow learning in a fun, interesting and non-threatening manner with age- tiered curricula through:

-- Use of DVDs and puppets (K – 2nd Grade)
+- Use of video and puppets (K – 2nd Grade)

 - Classroom discussions led by trained facilitators in settings of 15 to 30 children